Compliance Scanner for VMware Tanzu

 Page last updated:

-Pivotal Compliance Scanner is certified by the Center for Internet Security (CIS).
+Compliance Scanner for VMware Tanzu is certified by the Center for Internet Security (CIS).
 For more information about all the versions certified for CIS Benchmarks, see the Pivotal - Certified Products CIS page.

-Pivotal Compliance Scanner provides platform operators and auditors an assessment of each Pivotal Platform Linux VM running on Xenial stemcells and, if it is compliant, with configuration guidelines.
+Compliance Scanner for VMware Tanzu provides platform operators and auditors an assessment of each Linux VM running on Xenial stemcells and, if it is compliant, with configuration guidelines.

 - Linux VMs running on Trusty stemcells